Manual Therapy + Movement

 Structural Integration is system based not symptom based approach and this is why it has long lasting effects on the system as a whole.
 Sessions are usually built into a 3-series, 6-series, or 12-series.

-My pain became my passion when I was facing my 3rd knee surgery before age 30.
-I was scared, frustrated, and felt out of control in my body. an extroverted introvert, I expressed my personality with movement.
-When this was taken away from me I didn’t know how to get it back for over 10 years.
+My pain became my passion when I found myself facing my 3rd knee surgery before age 30.
+I played sports, was very active and identified as being in good shape, but I kept injuring myself!
+I felt scared, frustrated, and out of control in my body.
+I consider myself an extroverted introvert, and a lot of my personality was expressed through the movement that I participated in.
+It was a form of language that didn’t come out in other ways.
+When I stopped participating in the movement that energized me, I didn’t find again for 10 years because of the fear of injury!.
 I lost part of my identity.
-I felt like I had a separate upper and lower half that had different operating systems, and I knew I didn’t have the energy I was supposed to have access to at my age and health.
-From stress, injury and lots of trauma from surgery, my body had adapted a series of adaptations on top of adaptations to help me move through the world.
+I felt like I had a separate upper and lower half that had different operating systems, and I knew I didn’t have the energy I was supposed to have access to at my age.
+A combination of stress, injury and lots of trauma from surgery, encouraged my body to move through the world with many compensations.
+My body found ways to get around by adapting to bad movement which just led to more injuries.
 Our bodies are amazing!!!
-The problem I was facing was that I wasn't not moving freely, fluidly, or with minimal impact.
-It was not the most functional way to live and I expended an incredible amount of energy in less than amazing movement patterns which perpetuated areas of my body that were completely STUCK.
-My journey into the world of bodywork and movement was one of freeing my own body.
-And now I’m beyond passionate to educate my clients to give them the tools to do the same.
-We are capable of so much change and its very empowering!
+The problem I was facing was that I was not moving freely, fluidly, or with minimal impact.
+I was not carrying my body through space in the most functional way and I expended an incredible amount of energy doing this.
+My body was STUCK and I had no idea how to get it out.
+My journey into the world of bodywork and movement was one of freeing my own body first.
+It allowed me a freedom that is incredibly empowering and that spilled into every single aspect of my life.
+Movement = Life and if you are stuck in your body you are also stuck in life!
+I have traveled the country and the globe studying with the best minds in manual therapy + movement and its the combination of the two that gets our bodies moving.
+I’m beyond passionate to educate my clients to give them the tools to do the same.
+We are capable of so much change and its very exciting!

 Who is it for?